yair8520/DragonStackApp/README.md

 ## how to run:

-   1.configure the database and run the backend - cd server -> npm i -> npm run config -> num run dev
+   1.configure the database and run the backend - cd backend -> npm i -> npm run config -> npm run dev

-   2. run the frontend                          - cd client -> npm i -> npm start
+   2. run the frontend                          - cd frontend -> npm i -> npm run dev

 # Login Or SignUp page